 "We have to support the players we already have here, but it would be good to bring in players who can add something to the team."

-Kaka appeared to be on his way to AC Milan earlier this summer, but the move eventually fell through as the Serie A giant was unable to meet Madrid's financial demands.
+Kaka appeared to be on his way to AC Milan earlier this summer, but the move eventually fell through as the Serie A giants were unable to meet Madrid's financial demands.